-4.4 Utilization of Ancillary Information
+D. Utilization of Ancillary Information

-Given a latent palmprint, proficient latent examiners can often reliably estimate (depending on the quality of the latent image) the hand (left or right) that made the latent, the part of the palm that the latent was from, and the orientation of the latent [34].
+Given a latent palmprint, proficient latent examiners can often reliably estimate (depending on the quality of the latent image) the hand (left or right) that made the latent, the part of the palm that the latent was from, and the orientation of the latent [35].
 To determine the matching performance gain in the presence of such information, an experiment was conducted by searching 100 latents against a small background database of 160 full prints which consists of the 44 mated full prints of latents and 116 live-scan full prints.
-A small background database is selected as it is not a trivial task to automatically extract ancillary information for the full background database where a large number of palmprints are of poor quality and not in upright position.
+A small background database is selected, as it is not a trivial task to automatically extract ancillary information for the full background database where a large number of palmprints are of poor quality and not in upright position.
 For the 160 full prints, region map and palm orientation were manually marked by the authors.
-The region map of a full palmprint is shown in Fig. 14.
+The region map of a full palmprint is shown in Fig. 15.
 The region map is a 3-bit-depth image of the same size as the palmprint image, where one of the three bits of each pixel is used to record which of the three palmprint regions it belongs to.
-The different regions are allowed to have some overlap in order to account for errors in marking the region map for latents.
-For the 100 latents, hand type, region map, and orientation are estimated by the authors using the methods described in [34].
-Due to the poor quality of latents, hand type cannot be estimated for 45 latents and palm orientation cannot be estimated for 27 latents.
-Fig. 15 shows one example for each of the following three situations: 1) The ancillary information can be reliably estimated, 2) no ancillary information can be reliably estimated, and 3) partial ancillary information can be reliably estimated.
-The ancillary information is utilized in the minutiae matcher in the following way: 1) the similarity between palmprints of different hand types (left versus right) is 0; 2) the similarity between two minutiae of
+The different regions are allowed to overlap somewhat in order to account for errors in marking the region map for latents.
+For the 100 latents, hand type, region map and orientation are estimated by the authors using the methods described in [35].
+Due to the poor quality of latents, hand type can not be estimated for 45 latents and palm orientation can not be estimated for 27 latents.
+Fig. 16 shows one example for each of the following three situations: (i) the ancillary information can be reliably estimated, (ii) no ancillary information can be reliably estimated, and (iii) partial ancillary information can be reliably estimated.
+The ancillary information is utilized in the minutiae matcher in the following way: (i) the similarity between palmprints of different hand types (left vs. right) is 0; (ii) the similarity between two minutiae of different palm regions (e.g., interdigital region vs. thenar region) is 0; (iii) the similarity between two minutiae whose direction (with respect